dacarlin/chemcomm-tmo/README.md

 Results and discussion
 ----------------------

+For example, 1000 nm of ethene is degraded over 100 minutes, but how many mgs of protein are there in the 1 mL vials?

 We found a variety of activites on ethene, as pictured.
 Nearly-complete degradation of millimolar concentrations of ethene was observed within 24